Lugribossk/simple-dashboard/README.md

 ## Building
 - `grunt build`
 - The files in `target/dist` can then be placed on a server.
 The real config.json configuration file you want to use should be placed next to index.html.

+## Docker image
+You can run the app hosted in a docker image using `nginx` web server by simply building the image:

+`docker build -t simple-dashboard .`

+And running it:

+`docker run -d --name my-dashboard -p 8080:80 simple-dashboard`

+The app will be available on `http://localhost:8080`.